 We’ve made quite a few paper plate swirl painting projects too!
 These quick and easy painting for kids activities are perfect for toddlers, preschoolers, and kindergartners!

-- Swirl World Invitation to Create Process Art
+- Learn about the Earth with your preschoolers and kindergartners using this Swirl World Invitation to Create Process Art.

 Preschool Painting Activities